compose-spec/compose-spec/spec.md

   otherhost: "50.31.209.229"
 ```

-Compose creates matching entry with the IP address and hostname in the container's network
+Compose creates a matching entry with the IP address and hostname in the container's network
 configuration, which means for Linux `/etc/hosts` get extra lines:

 ```